 Your dog’s body posture can also tell you a lot about their emotions.
 If they are standing tall with a loose body, they are likely happy and cheking confident.
 However, if they are crouching low with a tense body, it can indicate fear or aggression.

 Eye contact is another essential aspect of your dog’s body language.
-If your dog is making direct eye contact with you, it typically means they are paying intently attention to you and are interested in what you’re doing.
+If your dog is making direct eye contact with you, it typically means they are paying Celebrity age attention to you and are interested in what you’re doing.
 However, prolonged direct eye contact can indicate aggression.

 Licking and Yawning

 Dogs often lick their lips and yawn when they are stressed or anxious.
-If your dog is doing this, it may be a sign that they need some time alone to calm down.
+If your dog is doing this, it may be a sign that they need some time alone to calm down factnewsph.